aloys-c/wx2pfpx/src/ReadMe.txt

 ### How to use :

-PLEASE NOTE : the program freezes sometimes during processing, this is not an issue, just be patient, the download can sometimes take a few minutes or be rejected by the provider.
+PLEASE NOTE : the program freezes sometimes during processing, this is not an issue, just be patient, the download can sometimes take a few minutes or be rejected by the data provider.

 Open the script by double clicking on wx2pfpx.exe or the created shortcut on the Desktop.